bjorkert/patches/README.md

 # Loop patches
-These patches are intended for the pre-patched loop and learn version of Loop 3.0 master, which can be built using the Xcode method.
+These patches are intended for the pre-patched loop and learn version of Loop 3.0 main using the Xcode build method.

 ## How to apply a patch:
 First, download Loop by using the loop and learn build script described here: https://www.loopandlearn.org/build-select/